aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 ---
 title: "NixOS containers in ChromeOS"
 excerpt: >
-  Bring your own keys, here's the shell.
-How to turn a Chromebook into a secure, productive environment.
+  How to turn a Chromebook into a secure and productive device through NixOS containers and hardware keys.
-modified_date: 2025-07-28
+modified_date: 2025-08-01
 ---

-Chromebooks have a reputation of being _little, secure_ devices:
+Chromebooks have a reputation of being secure devices:

-- _Verified Boot_ ties the integrity of the OS to the underlying hardware:
+- _Verified Boot_ ties the integrity of the OS to the underlying hardware.
-Google's marketing material describes it as "a read-only operating system".
+  Google's marketing material describes it as "a read-only operating system", which reduces the chances of malware surviving a reboot.
-- Then, _defense in depth_ increases its robustness: The Chrome sandbox, the OS userspace, the kernel, the firmware, and lastly the hardware.
+- _Defense in depth_ makes it hard to compromise the OS in the first place, by stacking protections: the Chrome sandbox, the OS userspace, the kernel, the firmware, and the hardware.

-In other words: the system should be clean at boot and remain clean while running.
-As a user, this means I can get a Chromebook and _powerwash_ it (lingo for a deep but fast wipe) to start from a _reasonably trustworthy_ computing base.
-Compromising it should be relatively hard (thanks to defense in depth).
-And, worst case, a reboot shall return it to a clean state.
+Because of all this, users cat get a _trustworthy_ computing environment by _powerwashing_ their Chromebook (lingo for a deep but fast wipe) back to a pristine state.
 On paper, this is awesome!
-It makes Chromebooks the go-to for most security-sensitive tasks.
-However, turning a powerwashed device into a productive environment requires an initial setup process, logging into each required online service, setting up all tools, and finally getting to work.
+It makes powerwashed Chromebooks ideal to handle security-sensitive tasks.
+The downside is that a powerwashed device lacks all tools and configuration.
+It requires going through initial setup, then logging into online services, configuring tools, and finally getting to work.

-Ideally, instead, I would like to skip all configuration and be productive as quickly as possible.
-That way, I could periodically throw away any persisted state and restart from scratch.
-I could spin up segregated environments (e.g., one for personal life, one for work, or even one for each project), and even quickly get them running on multiple machines.
+I would like to skip all this and be productive as quickly as possible.
+Better yet, I'd like to periodically throw away any persisted state and restart from scratch, spinning up a new instance every time I need it (e.g., one for personal life, one for work, or even one for each project).

-This post describes my approach to this goal: reproducible, throwaway containers running securely under ChromeOS.
+This post describes my way to achieve that goal: through security keys, handling secrets and key material, and through secure, reproducible, throwaway containers.

 <!-- prettier-ignore-start -->